Holeryn/Baremetal_stuffs/barebones/Readme.md

-# Another x86 barbone os
+# Another x86 barbone "os"

 It is divides in: